 If you are planning a recording project, it's a good idea to purchase a drive to store it on.
 The studio has lots of drive space, and we can easily store several concurrent album projects, but in the end you'll want to have a drive of your own to store it on.
-In general, you want a 7200 r.p.m. drive that is somewhere between 500 gigabytes and 1 terabyte.
+In general, you either want a 7200 r.p.m. drive that is somewhere between 500 gigabytes and 1 terabyte, or the same six=ze SSD.
 Larger sizes are OK, though you won't need that much space for your project; typical album projects take up anywhere from 100 to 250 gigabytes of space.
 Just remember, the bigger the drive, the more stuff disappears when it fails, as all drives eventually must.

-USB 2 drives are not recommended, and SATA-only drives cannot be connected to our system.
-Firewire, USB 3 or Thunderbolt are all OK.
+Firewire and USB 2 drives are not recommended, and SATA-only drives cannot be connected to our system.
+USB 3 or Thunderbolt are all OK.
 Solid state drives (SSD) are also a great option, and may in the end outlast most spinning-disk drives.

 The drive should be for the exclusive use of your recording project, and should be formatted Mac OS Extended (Journaled) using the Disk Utility found in the Utilities folder on any modern Macintosh.
 If you bring your drive to us directly from the store, we will format it for you.

 We don't recommend formatting your drive using the new Macintosh APFS file system, since it makes it less compatible with older systems, but we can mount and use it if necessary.